Destinations

 Kalamata & Messinia

-Messinia, located at the South West corner of the Peloponnese, is one of the most imposing archaeological sites of Greece where visitors have the chance to wander among the findings and the traces of antiquity.
-The region has numerous small or long sandy beaches, with calm waters or huge waves that will satisfy families or aspiring surfers.
-At the same time the visitor can explore its vast olive groves, green valleys, mountains, gorges and mountainous cliff-hanging villages with breathtaking views.
+The archaeological park of Ancient Messini at the south-west corner of the Peloponnese features one of the best preserved and most imposing cities of antiquity, where visitors have the chance to wander among majestic ancient remains.
+The region of Messinia has numerous small or long sandy beaches, with calm waters or huge waves that will satisfy families or aspiring surfers.
+At the same time the visitor can explore its vast olive groves, green valleys, mountains, gorges and cliff-hanging villages with breathtaking views.

 Map of Messinia